Col.

 in Donegal, Ireland, and went to America in 1868 and died on July

-Party's County Central Committee.
-Many crimes were solved by Ed and
+Republican Party's County Central Committee.
+Many crimes were solved

-several were published in 'real life' American detective magazines
+by Ed and several were published in 'real life' American detective

-throughout the 1930's.
-He was also a family man, farmer, member of
+magazines throughout the 1930's.
+He was also a family man, farmer,

-the town Parents Committee and an active member of the Red Cross.
+member of the town Parents Committee and an active member of the

-A biography of him appears in 'Ilustriana Kansas' (the Who's Who of
+Red Cross.
+A biography of him appears in 'Ilustriana Kansas' (the

-Kansas people in history).
-It has been said that his great detective
+Who's Who of Kansas people in history).
+It has been said that his

-work influence the movie direction of Humphrey Bogart, who played
+great detective work influence the movie direction of Humphrey Bogart,

-many a detective or ganster, and for a while was almost typecast as
+who played many a detective or ganster, and for a while was almost

 JIM